csilvarivera/adk_samples/samples/pdf_translator_fraud_agent/README.md

     Make sure your environment variables are set.
 For now, the deploy.py is pointing to always create a new Agent Engine.
 However, you can modify the ```main``` method to either list Agent Engines or test it locally.
     TODO: Add the ability to add flags for testing

-7.  **Deploy to Agentspace:**
+3.  **Deploy to Gemini Enterprise:**

-    Modify the environment variables in the `deploy_as.sh` bash file with your data:
+    Modify the environment variables in the deploy_as.sh bash file with your data:

-    -  Agentspace app Id
+    -  Gemini Enterprise app Id
     -  Reasoning Engine Id
     -  Agent Id

-    From the root project execute:
+    From the root project execute
-    ```bash
+    ```
     sh deploy_as.sh

     ```
-    IMPORTANT: Your project needs to be allowlisted for this command to work.
-This functionality is still in private preview and should be used for demo purposes only.
+    IMPORTANT: Your prpoject needs to be allowlisted for this command to work.
+This functionality is still in private preview and should be use for demo purposes only